 It may take some time to get a diagnosis as the symptoms of endometriosis can be wide-ranging and are very similar to other common conditions.

-Endometriosis can only be diagnosed by a laparoscopy, an operation that is performed under general anaesthetic in which a camera (laparoscope) is inserted into the pelvis via a small cut near the navel.
-The camera is used to see the pelvic organs and to look for any signs of endometriosis.
+During laparoscopic surgery, a laparoscope (thin camera) is inserted into the pelvis via a small cut near the navel.
+Other instruments may be inserted into the pelvic / abdominal area via small cuts.
+The laparoscopy is used to see the pelvic organs and to look for any signs of endometriosis deposits and cysts.

 Your GP may suggest you have endometriosis based on your symptoms, medical history and family history.

-The doctor may suggest trying medical treatment without a definitive diagnosis to reduce your symptoms.
+The doctor may suggest trying medical treatment without a definitive diagnosis (laparoscopic visualisation and biopsy of tissue removed) to reduce your symptoms.
 Options for medical treatment are analgesics, hormonal contraceptives or progestogens.
 If these treatments help relieve your symptoms you may decide not to undergo laparoscopy.

-Endometriosis is often classed as mild, moderate or severe or may be recorded in your medical notes as Stage I, Stage II, Stage III or Stage IV.
+Using the ASRM classification system endometriosis is classed as mild, moderate or severe.
+It may also be recorded in medical notes as Stage I, Stage II, Stage III or Stage IV.